roman-milk/roman-milk.github.io/susans-story.md

+===

- ****** Susan's Story Ch.
-06 ****** bydawn1958© "I was so scared she was going to hurt me badly... but she was very careful... she took her time and before I knew it... she had the big thing all the way in... oh gawd, she had it all the way inside my pussy," Susan said with a sense of accomplishment.
+"I was so scared she was going to hurt me badly... but she was very careful... she took her time and before I knew it... she had the big thing all the way in... oh gawd, she had it all the way inside my pussy," Susan said with a sense of accomplishment.
 "She kept talking to me all the time... kept saying how she was going to make me her lover... how she was going to be my mistress."

  Suddenly Susan remembered the final assault.
 She had no intension of telling Jay but somehow it came out.
 "Then she squeezed her hand down between our bodies... until her fingers spread my... my," she whispered.
 The dire consequences forced Susan to stop for a few seconds, as she didn't know how to tell the story.